dwyl/elixir-auth-microsoft/azure_app_registration_guide.md

 > So your best bet might be to just _search_ for:
 > "Azure Active Directory"

-f71705f-1ccf-4d0e-bda3-5fe4f6d48c3

 You should see the following page.
 In the left pane, click on `App Registrations`.

 ![microsoft-azure-ad-2](https://user-images.githubusercontent.com/194400/196680575-907080b6-5955-4772-87c6-0ec93d4bc364.png)

-Now click on `+ New registration`.
+Now click on **`App registration`**.
 This should prompt you to the next step.

 ## 3. Create your application

-The "Register an application" form will be displayed.
+The "Register an application" form will be displayed. <br />
- Name your application whatever you want.
+ Name your application whatever you want. <br />
 We called ours:
-`"elixir-auth-microsoft-demo"`.
+`"elixir-auth-microsoft-demo"`
+for illustration.

 ![microsoft-azure-register-new-application-3](https://user-images.githubusercontent.com/194400/196683621-74ee9b89-8867-485f-bd79-e787d865a0c9.png)

 On `Supporter account type`,
-choose the one that is most appropriate to your situation.
+choose the one that is most appropriate to your situation. <br />
-However, if you're just trying out as a personal developer, choose the third one.
+If you're just trying out as a personal developer, choose the **third option**.

 If you want to allow personal Hotmail/Outlook/XBox accounts, chose one that includes